 This post may contain affiliate links.
 This won’t change your price, but may share some commission.
 Read my full disclosure here.

-I know, I know… this is the third fire pit I ever built in my backyard was in a spot almost identical to this, but it eventually got covered over and went unused (it was more or less just a hole dug in the same spot as an old water fountain from when I moved in).
-If you haven’t seen that post yet (here), it’s a real classic, but it had a later follow up when Dad almost lit my whole yard on fire.
-Understandably, it wasn’t really a big hit with me after that.
+The first fire pit I ever built in my backyard was in a spot almost identical to this, but it eventually got covered over and went unused (it was more or less a hole dug in the same place as an old water fountain from when I moved in).
+If you haven’t seen my old “how to build a firepit” post yet (here), it’s a real classic, but it had a later follow up when Dad almost lit my whole yard on fire.
+Understandably, I needed a break from backyard fires for a while.

 Some links in this post could be affiliates, which just means I make a few cents here and there from recommending the products I used (products linked either are the exact product or similar

 How to Build a Beautiful Large Fire Pit in the Backyard

 One of the biggest hurdles I dealt with in this backyard fire pit project was the size.
 Not only did I want a fire pit place where lots of friends could gather around the bonfire, but the pit had to be large and functional enough to burn brush and yard waste.
 Basically, I wanted a fire pit that looked nice but was as useful as my fire pits in the past.